chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-rust.md

 - [Let's Get Rusty](https://www.youtube.com/c/LetsGetRusty): A great channel for Rust beginners.
 - [Ryan Levick](https://www.youtube.com/c/RyanLevicksVideos): Another great channel for Rust beginners.
 Ryan is a member of the Rust core team.
 - [Jon Gjengset](https://www.youtube.com/c/JonGjengset): Jon is the author of the _Rust for Rustaceans_ book.
-His videos tend to be prettty long, some of which are usually streamed live on Twitch.
+His videos tend to be pretty long, most of which are usually streamed live on Twitch.
 - [Tim McNamara](https://www.youtube.com/c/timClicks): Tim is the author of the _Rust in Action_ book.

 ## Rust Courses